Kong/kongponents/docs/components/table.md

 ### hidePaginationWhenOptional

-Set this to `true` to hide pagination when the table record count is less than or equal to the `pageSize`.
+Set this to `true` to hide pagination when the table record count is less than or equal to the `paginationPageSizes`.

 ## States